opencor/opencor.github.io/user/_sources/uriScheme.rst.txt

   opencor://[pluginName.]command[/argument1[|argument2|argument3|...|argumentN]]

-It can be used in a Web browser, as well as in a Web document (e.g. the :ref:`plugins_index` page).
+It can be used in a Web browser, as well as in a Web document (e.g., the :ref:`plugins_index` page).
 Both ``pluginName`` and ``command`` are case insensitive while it depends on the command when it comes to ``argument1``, ``argument2``, ``argument3``, ..., ``argumentN``.
 For a command to be executable, no modal dialog must be active in OpenCOR.